cocoa-xu/evision/README.md

 # optional.
 # set this env var to specify which git repo to use
-# default value is https://github.com/opencv/opencv.git, which is the offical git repo of OpenCV
+# default value is https://github.com/opencv/opencv.git, which is the official git repo of OpenCV
 export OPENCV_GIT_REPO="https://github.com/opencv/opencv.git"
 ```